raghunathansunil/raghunathansunil.github.io/index.markdown

 * Home: The current folder
 * Blogs: Point of view and articles
 * Twitter: Twitter feeds
-* Projects: Project that I'm currntly working on is referenced to Oauth site.
+* Projects: Project that I'm currntly working on is referenced to hosted authorized site.

 You can reach out to me on email or the social media sites listed below.